Latest Update: 07/09/2020

 - Pitch & Putt – we will be opening the Pitch & Putt from Saturday 25th July, there will be social distancing measures in place and we will be limiting numbers to ensure this can be maintained.
 Regular cleaning of clubs and balls will be undertaken to minimise risk.

 - Car Park – the Town Council owned car park is open and its pay and display facility is in place.

-- Town Council Offices – these will remain closed for the time being until we receive further guidance, you can contact our offices either by telephone 01288 353576 or by email firstname.lastname@example.org
+- Town Council Offices – the office is now open to the public, please ensure you wear a mask when visiting us, alternatively, you can contact our offices either by telephone 01288 353576 or by email firstname.lastname@example.org

 - Weddings – we understand that it is a very upsetting time for many people who had weddings planned this summer if you have a wedding booked at any of the Town Council owned facilities please contact us directly so we can update you on the latest guidance and procedures we have in place.

 Follow us on Facebook – Bude-Stratton Town Council has set up a dedicated C-19 Facebook response page to provide support and information to our local community by sharing updates on the latest guidance from the National Government, Local Council, County Council and Public Health England.
 The page is also supporting local volunteer groups in their fantastic efforts to help our community.

 The fantastic community group Bude and surrounding areas Quarantine Support Group have been collating the huge amount of help offered by our community into one map provided by Neetmaps.
 This map will enable people who are in isolation to find out who their closest volunteer is should they need vital supplies such as food and medication.